-In this article, I’d like to help you by comparing two of the best WordPress themes on the market: Divi and Avada.
+In this article, I’ll be comparing two of the best WordPress themes on the market: Divi, from Elegant Themes, and Avada.
 These high-quality themes come with many professional pre-made designs, their own unique page builders and templating systems that allow you to save custom layouts.

 Two High-Quality WordPress Themes